tytydraco/yessleep/out/The_curse_that_my_grandfather_brought_on_our_family_is_after_me_and_I_think_I_wont_want_to_escape_it_ever_again.md

 The two intruders fired around wildly, but it was useless, they couldn’t shoot the silhouette.

-Then the silhouette began dragging them, along with Enrique across tge floor, and toward the front entrance, just as the police arrived.
+Then the silhouette began dragging them, along with Henry across tge floor, and toward the front entrance, just as the police arrived.

 The police too care of the assistant cook amd his two friends as the silhouette appeared across the street, just watching.
 It pulled its staff out and sat on the sidewalk, proudly.
 The job was done.